-In 1976 Kerry Meads joined the company as a Street Theatre performer, planning to stay for 2 years.
-Robert Smyth also joined that year with a vision to build a resident repertory company based on the European ensemble model and in 1978 Lamb’s Players Theatre, the organization's first resident theatre was opened in a renovated church building in National City.
-In 1979 Deborah Gilmour Smyth was the first performer hired for the resident acting company.
+In 1976 Kerry Meads (Associate Artistic Director) joined the company as a Street Theatre performer, planning to stay for 2 years.
+Robert Smyth (Producing Artistic Director) also joined that year with a vision to build a resident repertory company based on the European ensemble model.
+In 1978 Lamb’s Players Theatre, the organization's first resident theatre was opened in a renovated church building in National City.
+In 1979 Deborah Gilmour Smyth (Associate Artistic Director) was the first performer hired specifically for the resident acting company.

 In 1981, Steve Terrell retired from the company and moved his family north to Sonora.
 Leadership moved to Robert Smyth as Artistic Director and David McFadzean as Managing Director and President.
-In 1985 McFadzean left Lamb's to teach at the college level (eventually becoming a television writer and producer, and co-creator of ABC’s ‘Home Improvement’).
-Smyth became the company's Producing Artistic Director and under his leadership Lamb’s Players would grow to become San Diego's third largest professional theatre.
+In 1985 McFadzean left Lamb's to teach at the college level (eventually becoming a television writer and producer, co-creator of ABC’s hit series "Home Improvement," and a founder of Wind Dancer Productions).
+Smyth became the company's Producing Artistic Director and under his leadership Lamb’s Players would grow to become San Diego's third largest professional non-profit theatre.

-In 1986 Lamb’s ended 15 years of touring Street Theatre and began an Education Outreach troupe touring to schools throughout Southern California.
-Now called "The Road Crew," this team uses the energy and engagement of live theatre to address critical student issues like bullying, conflict resolution, team work, and the joy of learning.
+In 1986 Lamb’s ended 15 years of touring Street Theatre and began an Education Outreach troupe touring to schools throughout San Diego County.
+Now called "The Road Crew," this team uses the energy and engagement of live theatre to address critical student issues like bullying, conflict resolution, respect, and a love of learning.

-In 1990 Lamb's also began producing regularly at the Lyceum Theatres in San Diego's Horton Plaza.
-In 1993 Lamb's discovered the long-disused performance space inside Coronado's 1917 Spreckels Building.
-The company launched a 3 million dollar capital campaign to refresh the space and bring it back to its original intended use as a live theatre.
+With a growing county-wide audience, in 1990 LAMB'S also began producing regularly at the Lyceum Theatres in San Diego's Horton Plaza.
+In 1993 the company discovered the long-disused performance space inside Coronado's 1917 Spreckels Building.
+A 3 million dollar capital campaign brought the space back to its original intended use as a home for live performance.

 In 1994 Lamb's Players Theatre opened as the company's new resident theatre in the charming beach-side community of Coronado.